Aetherinox/toasted-notifier/README.md

 <br />

-There is a default timeout set of `10` to ensure that the application closes properly.
-To remove the timeout and have a notification instantly close _(does not support actions)_, set `timeout: false`.
-If you are using an `action:`; it is recommended to set timeout to a high value to ensure the user has time to respond to the notification.
+Default timeout is `10` to ensure that the application closes properly.
+To remove the timeout and have notifications instantly close _(does not support actions)_, set `timeout: false`.
+If you are using an `action:` declaration; it is recommended to set the timeout to a high value to ensure the user has time to respond to the notification.

 > [!NOTE]
 > **Exception**: If `reply: true` is defined, set timeout to a high value, or to nothing at all.